vim-volt/volt/_docs/json-dsl.md

 ## Wordings

-* operator: "function" of DSL
+* operator: "callable" object of DSL. this is generic name of function and macro
+* function: the name of process
   * e.g. "label"
   * e.g. "parallel"
-* macro: like "function", but is expanded before execution
+* macro: like function, but is expanded before execution
-  * see JSON DSL note (TODO)
+  * e.g. "@"
 * expression: the form of operator application
   * e.g. `["label", ...]`
   * e.g. `["parallel", ...]`